kalyaniasthana/consensus_design_pipeline/README.md

 - There are some useless/unused functions in consensus.py and pydca_consensus.py.
 I think it's time to get rid of those as well.

 ###### Let me know if you want me to include explanations for each function as well.
+- I need a paper for the method followed for consensus design.
+- Are temp_files being overwritten before they are read?
+Multiple threads necessary?
+Popen helps here.
+- Your CD-hit input files (write.fasta) have sequences distributed across multiple lines.
+Does this affect SeqIO?
+Example:
+'''
+>G3VNJ6_SARHA/71-197

+IITKLFCRQGFYLQANPDGSI
+NGTQEDTSSFT
+QFNLIPVGLRVVTIQSTKLGHYVA
+MNAEGLLYSSPHFTA
+ECRFKECVFENYYVLYASALYRQ
+SRSGRAWYLGLDKEGHVMKGNRVKKT
+KAAAHFV
+'''